 Steelcase Walkstation Treadmill Desk Review

-The granddaddy of commercial treadmill desks, Steelcase's now 7-year old design is becoming antiquated compared to what can be purchased from top-rated walking treadmill and adjustable-height desk manufacturers.
+The granddaddy of commercial treadmill desks, Steelcase’s circa 2007 design is becoming antiquated compared to what can be purchased from top-rated walking treadmill and adjustable-height desk manufacturers.
 Steelcase pricing has fluctuated over the past year in response to ankle biting from competitor LifeSpan, but has remained extremely high for such outdated technology.
 Much better values can be had by combining iMovR or LifeSpan treadmill bases with any number of gorgeous and functional adjustable-height desks in order to achieve the perfect workstation for your needs, for at least $1000 less.

 $4,966 for Rectangle Shape